 I knew the history of racism was bad.
 Still, the details I’m learning are more disturbing than I thought . . . lack of freedom for freedmen . . . anything they could do to hold African American men back and keep them down.
 Things have improved since then, but still lots of work to be done.

 I couldn’t wait till he got to the ’80s and MTV.
-And the way the network played only videos by white artists until Michael Jackson’s label threatened to pull all their artists’ videos if they didn’t become a lot more inclusive real quick and play Jackson’s videos.
+Especially the way the network played only videos by white artists until Michael Jackson’s label threatened to pull all their artists’ videos if they didn’t become a lot more inclusive real quick and play Jackson’s videos.
 The rest is history.
 It always comes down to dollars and sense.
 (You see what I did there, right?)

 One of our more recent conversations brought our relationship full circle.
-We are two people of different ages, races, sexual orientations, marital status . . . we’re about as divergent from one another as two people can be.
+We are two people of different ages, ethnicities, sexual orientations, marital status . . . we’re about as divergent from one another as two people can be.
 He actually came right out and thanked me for helping him reconcile the difference between what he had been taught and what he experienced in the real world.
 He felt more comfortable with calling out racism.
 I explained that we were able to discuss that “stuff” because of his desire to understand.
-He also said he didn't sound stupid or rude.
+He also said he hoped didn’t sound stupid or rude.
 When we first began communicating, discussing race relations wasn’t even on my radar, just like I’m sure he didn’t know his worldview was narrow.

 I’m not so arrogant as to assume responsibility for Mitch’s transformation.
 A more accurate assessment might be that I’ve been one in a series of people and incidents in his life to help him see the world with a broader, more inclusive point of view.
 Honestly, I think if I had passed on the opportunity to share my thoughts with him, someone else would have been given a chance to plant those seeds in his life.
 And how much better for the world that one more person understands that racism is real, its effects are far-reaching, and is also willing to speak out against it.
 And you know his kids are going to soak all this up as well . . . that’s a-whole-nother socially aware and proactive generation ready to fight the good fight.